Understanding Magnesium: The Essential Nutrient for Your Health

 Nervous System Support

 Magnesium helps calm the nervous system and regulate stress hormones.
+It is particularly helpful for:

 Anxiety